genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 ### Set an event to require approval

-Any event can be marked to "require approval" as long as the `REQUIRES_APPROVAL` flag is set to `true` in the incoming message.

-To configure an event for a mandatory `REQUIRES_APPROVAL` flag check, either:
+To enable the pending approval workflow for an event handler implementation either:

-- Override the `requiresPendingApproval` method to `true` in the custom Event Handler definitions. or
+- Override the `requiresPendingApproval` method with an appropriate function in the custom Event Handler definitions.

+or

-- Set the `requiresPendingApproval` property to `true` in a GPAL Event Handler.
+- Configure the `requiresPendingApproval` block in a GPAL Event Handler.

+Both of these options, involve implementing a function with the event message as an input and a Boolean value as a return value.

 Here is an example of a custom Event Handler definition: